 March 30, 2020 - Meagan Palmer

 The coronavirus outbreak has put the breaks on many travelers plans to visit other destinations.
 Not only are airlines canceling flights, but governments are mandating travel bans on international and even domestic travel in some areas.
 During these often adverse outcomes, you might find yourself with some extra time to spare.
-Although travel might be out of the question for now, that doesn’t mean you can’t plan future travel!
+Although travel might be out of the question for now, that doesn’t mean you can’t plan for the future!

 As you begin to warm up to the idea of possibly traveling later this year and beyond, we’re here to give you the best tips on planning your vacation ideas during lockdown If you need some inspiration, these ideas are sure to fuel your wanderlust for future travel: